Reviewed by Oct 05, 2020| Updated on

 This situation may arise when a smaller company complains a larger corporation with more funds and a legal team at its disposal.
 Even if the smaller business wins, the costs of a prolonged lawsuit will result in greater damages.

 A Pyrrhic victory may also happen if the purchase price for conducting a hostile takeover is raised during negotiations.
-Alternatively, if an acquired company does not live up to anticipated returns from the acquiring company.
+Alternatively, an acquired company may not live up to the anticipated returns from the acquiring company.

 Microsoft secured a Pyrrhic victory in its antitrust case in 2001 when an appeals court ruled the software pioneer should not be broken up.
 As a result of the case, however, Microsoft has been deemed a monopoly.
 As such, it has been subject to more harsh regulations in the future.